hackclub/hackclub/clubs/README.md

 Teachers/club sponsors/school administrators will sometimes try to ban a club from calling itself "Hack Club" because it includes the word "hack".
 To fix this, try explaining what "hack" means:

+> Word "Hacker" has two meanings: the one we refer to is: a person who is skilled with computers or using tools in new ways.

 > When we say "hack", we're referring to solving problems cleverly with code – just like "life hacking", except with computers.

 > When we call ourselves "Hack Club", it means we're building apps, websites, games, and anything else you can imagine.